mmichlin66/mimcss/README.md

 }
 ```

-Coding CSS styles in TypeScript brings us the following advantages:
+Coding CSS styles in TypeScript brings the following advantages:

 - The autocomplete mechanism of our IDE will prompt us with the list of defined names.
 As soon as we type `myStyles.` the IDE will present the list of all the properties defined in our style definition class.
 - If we change the name of or remove the property in the `MyStyles` class and forget to change it in our component's `render` method, the project will not build.
 Thus a compile time error will prevent a much-harder-to-find run-time error.